paula22on/opencv-pybcn/gender_and_age_detection/README.md

 8. Appends bounding box coordinates to the list.
 9. Draws green rectangles around the detected faces on the frame copy.
 10. Returns the frame with highlights and the list of detected face bounding boxes.

+_This project is a modification from the code in https://github.com/smahesh29/Gender-and-Age-Detection_